 - Quay Street Cycleway extension.
-Completion is subject to the hearing process underway.
+Completed and is open for public to use.

 - A proposed cycle route to Parnell along The Strand, Gladstone Road, and St Stephens Avenue.
-Completion is expected in late 2018.
+Construction is expected in late 2019.

 - Ngapipi Road intersection.
-Traffic lights and improvements for walking and cycling are underway and expected to be completed in mid 2018.
+Traffic lights and improvements for walking and cycling was completed mid-2018.